realAP/backup/README.md

 ### Run Backup
 Just run the script `./run_backup.sh` it will immediately sync the nextcloud and creates a backup, the status report will be sent via telegram.
+This repeats every day at 1am (default), feel free to adjust the `cron` variable in the run_backup.sh

 # Restore data